ytorg/Yotter/README.md

 * [microblog](https://github.com/miguelgrinberg/microblog)

 ### Donate 💌
+Testing will soon be needed, and I will need to set up a server for this.
+If I want that Parasitter to go public and host some users I will need a (relativelly) good server and this is somehow expensive for me.
+So any contribution will be really welcome!

 This project is completelly Open Source and is built on my own free time as a hobby.
 I am (almost) alone with it [one contributor helped me with a small thing but he's not an active contributor anymore].

 If you like it, you can buy me a coffee!